KnpLabs/KnpUserBundle/Resources/doc/logging_by_username_or_email.md

 *Drawbacks of this way:*

-- Your own user manager must use the good base class according to your driver.
+- Your own user manager must use the right base class according to your driver.
 - You are replacing the UserManager so every part of the code using it will receive the modified version.
 This could potentially create some issues.